FelixBer/FindFunc/README.md

     b8 ?? ?? ?? ??
 68 ?? ?? ?? ??
 66 89 ?? ?? ??

-Note: This is a "best effort" using IDA's API and not a dedicated x86-disasm library, thus there may be few cases where it only works partially.
+Note: This is a "best effort" using IDA's API, thus there may be few cases where it only works partially.
 For a 100% correct solution we would have to ship a dedicated x86 disasm library.